fxchen/fxchen.github.io/_posts/2023-03-13-future-of-work.md

 ---
 layout: post
-Title: The AI Sea Change for the Future of Work
+title: The AI Sea Change for the Future of Work
-Subtitle: Examples from human-computer collaboration
+subtitle: Examples from human-computer collaboration
 permalink: ai-sea-change
 ---